 About our Transportation

-We use 15-passenger vans for up to 12 people plus the CEO/Driver for this trip.
-For groups of 8 and more travellers, we also use a trailer to carry luggage and equipment.
-These vans are durable vehicles that allow us to drive on most types of roads in North America.
+For this trip we use one to two 15-passenger vans for up to 12 people plus the CEO/Driver.
+For groups of 8 and more travellers per vehicle, we also use a trailer to carry luggage.
+These durable vehicles allow us to drive on most types of roads in North America.

-This is not a physically demanding journey.
-However, travelling can be difficult, with long drives and limited space in the van.
+This is not a physically demanding journey, but with limited space in the van, long drive days can be difficult.
 Please take note of the travel times and distances in the above itinerary.
-Despite some of the long days, most clients feel that the diversity of the North American landscape, culture and wildlife are all well worth the experience!
+There is air conditioning to cool things down on warm days to keep everyone more comfortable.
+Despite some of the long days, most travellers feel that the diversity of the North American landscape, culture and wildlife are all well worth the experience!

 We believe solo travellers should not have to pay more to travel so our group trips are designed for shared accommodation and do not involve a single supplement.
 Odd number adult travellers in your family will be paired in twin accommodation with another adult traveller of the same sex for the duration of the trip.